 First published on 4 Mar 2012.
-Updated on 5 Mar 2012.
+Updated on 21 Feb 2014.

 As summer drifts into autumn, black coats go over summer frocks, and dark scowls protect favourite cosy café spots.
 Activities shift indoors – and the city’s galleries rejoice.
 But while the sun is still just struggling through the clouds, you can ease into your wintery culture fix without deserting the outdoors – and sneak in a final dreamy road trip on the way.

 Sure, there’s indoor art (and a handy café) at McClelland – but why waste all that space?
 Point your motor at Frankston and then explore its grassier surrounds.
 Set on four acres, civilised sculptures decorate a picturesque lake at the front of the gallery.
 But it’s out the back that the majority of the 70 outdoor works either prowl or pounce on you, amidst a winding and wild bush setting.
 Kooky highlights include kinetic sculptures, and a tin shed – walk in, close the door, and see a galaxy of pin-prick stars lighting the darkness.
 Langwarrin.

 Approaching Werribee Mansion’s stately home and rolling grounds, one feels as though one should be in a horse-drawn carriage.
 But a trot past the stables (and fancy restaurant) reveals dusty bush.
 Along the just-beaten track, dozens of pieces seem made for the landscape.
 Early on, an artistic plane wreck – next, a grove of speaker-topped poles play Australian birdcalls.
 And framing the view towards the Open Plains Zoo, a gigantic sculpture makes a cool interactive photo-op.
 Werribee South.